US History: Unit 1

 • Coming to America Lesson: (Meet in the Student Center)

-• Watch and take notes on Introduction & Period 1: 1491-1607
+• Watch and take notes on Introduction & Period 1: 1491-1607.
+Make sure to summarize in 2-5 sentences when you're finished.

 • Watch and take notes on CC#2